No new enrolments will be accepted into the DipGrad in ICT for 2023.

 Diploma for Graduates (DipGrad) endorsed in Information and Communications Technology

-Note: Admission to the programme and elective papers are subject to the approval of the programme director.
+Note: Admission to the programme and elective papers are subject to approval.
+For further advice see here.

 Note: Endorsement may require enrolment in papers totalling more than 120 points, depending on the extent of prior study in relevant subjects and whether the student wishes to be eligible for postgraduate study in the subject of endorsement.